Plan, Budget & Forecast ROI for Any Project—All in One Form

 Projected Gross Revenue/Savings

 Mandating this field forces sponsors to quantify benefits, closing the loop between spend and value.
 Without it, the ROI percentage cannot be computed, defeating the form’s core purpose.
-The currency field inherits the earlier reporting currency, eliminating manual conversion errors.

 From a governance standpoint, this requirement detests "cost-only" projects that slip into approval without articulated upside, aligning with most capital-investment policies that demand a benefit story.